mangahisjohn/mangahisjohn/README.md

 😄 My name's **John** (he/him), but you may also know me by my screen name **jonu**.

-I've been a **full-stack developer** and **UI designer** since 2019 and have worked on multiple portfolio projects for myself, as well as for clients ranging from small technology start-ups to nationwide commercial businesses.
+I've been a **full-stack developer** and **UI designer** since early 2019 and have worked on multiple portfolio projects for myself, as well as for clients ranging from small technology start-ups to nationwide commercial businesses.

 <h3>Projects</h3>